VirtusLab/git-machete/CONTRIBUTING.md

 **Can I resolve all comments in a single commit or each comment in an individual commit?**

-Review fixes should be pushed on separate commits (unlike in e.g. Gerrit's amend-based flow).
+Review fixes should be pushed on separate commits for easier viewing on GitHub (unlike in e.g. Gerrit's amend-based flow).

 ## Release TODO list